rspeer/wordfreq/wordfreq_builder/README.md

     ninja -v

-You can copy the results into wordfreq with this command (supposing that
+You can copy the results into wordfreq with this command:
-$WORDFREQ points to your wordfreq repo):

     cp data/dist/*.msgpack.gz ../wordfreq/data/